rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 ![raw](./examples/examples-raw.png)

 ### Design and Test a Model Architecture

 #### 1. Preprocessing

 Initial attempts at a model resulted in low validation results.
 Based on the suggestions provided in the instructions for this project, grayscale conversion was performed to improve the validation rate.

-Here are the same representative images as shown earlier, after the grayscale adjustment (again showing training, validation and test sets):
+Here are the same representative images as shown earlier, after the grayscale adjustment (again showing representative images for all signs in the training, validation and test sets):

 ![grayscale](./examples/examples-grayscale.png)

 Subsequently, further improvements were sought.
-Adaptive histogram equalization was attempted, but didn't result in any considerable improvements.
-Next, as I observed that there were many training images with low contrast, I applied gamma adjustment to those images with low contrast.
+Adaptive histogram equalization was attempted, but didn't result in any considerable improvements, that I could tell.
+Next, as I observed that there were many training images with low contrast, I applied gamma adjustment to those images with the lowest contrast.
 This provided better validation results.

-After enhancing the images with low contrast by lightening with gamma adjustment (again showing training, validation and test sets):
+After gamma adjustment to the images with low contrast (again showing the same representative images for all signs in the training, validation and test sets):

 ![enhanced](./examples/examples-enhanced.png)

-Finally, as required by the project the data was normalized to improve training and recognition.
+Finally, as required by the project specification, the data was normalized to improve training and recognition.

 At this point, I achieved validation and test results of 93% or better.
 I did not pursue adding dropout or augmentation with altered data to the model.

 #### 2. Model Architecture

 The LeNet architecture was used as the basis for the model.
-The recommendations in the project instructions were follow to adjust the geometry to work with the training data.
+The recommendations in the project instructions were followed to adjust the model's geometry to work with the traffic sign training data.

-My final model consisted of the following layers:
+My traffic sign model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|